 The town is designed as a ring of precincts around the main shopping centre, the Kingdom Centre, which boasts a large number and variety of shops.
 The Kingdom Centre has received the Business in the Community award for the positive impact its activities have in the marketplace, workplace, environment and community.
 The Rothes Halls complex in the Centre provides a central conference, exhibition and entertainment venue, and includes a large auditorium which houses regular musical and theatrical events.
 A number of housing developments in Glenrothes have won Saltire Awards.
 The main sources of employment are light industry and the service sector.
 Fife Council’s headquarters are located in the town.
 The area is well provided with primary and secondary schools, and facilities for further education.
 There is a state-of-the-art sport and leisure centre including three swimming pools and, as might be expected in the county, a large number of golf courses lie within easy reach.
 Glenrothes boasts an airfield with facilities for private flying, and the Scottish Gliding Centre at Portmoak is only 5 miles away.
 There are nature reserves at Vane Farm on Loch Leven and in Lochore Meadows Country Park.

-Glenrothes falls within the Church of Scotland’s Kirkcaldy Presbytery.
-Christ’s Kirk is one of five Church of Scotland churches within Glenrothes and Leslie.
-Most of the other major Christian denominations are represented in the area, and the very active Glenrothes Churches Together provides opportunities for representatives of the various congregations to meet and co-operate.
+Glenrothes falls within the Church of Scotland’s Fife Presbytery.
+Christ’s Kirk is one of six Church of Scotland churches within Glenrothes, Leslie and Markinch.
+Most of the other major Christian denominations are represented in the area, and the very active Glenrothes and District Churches Together provides opportunities for representatives of the various congregations to meet and co-operate.

 The parish of Christ’s Kirk lies in the north of Glenrothes.
 Most building in the area has taken place within the last thirty years; it is almost entirely residential and includes two primary schools, a small local hospital, and Glenrothes Fire Station.
 The church itself is strategically situated close to the neighbourhood shopping centre and community facilities.
 Development is still continuing, but at a slower rate than hitherto.